visheshCuriousDev/my-latest-angular/README.md

 ### Sample API Implemented

 A sample API has been added.
-This api is called in parent component.
+This api is called in jokes component.
 The service file name is **jokes.service.ts**.

 ### Included latest angular meterial